-- An attendance cup is presented to the best attended group in KS1 and KS2 each week and is resented during our Achievement Assemblies; - £2 coins are given to classes with the highest weekly attendance.
-This can be accumulated and 'spent' on resources for that class chosen by the children in collaboration with their teacher;

-- Each week the year group with the best attendance will have access to playground equipment and games on an extra day in the following week; - In the Autumn term Reception children receive individual certificates and attendance stickers if they have attended school all week; - Children throughout the school are awarded with a medal for excellent attendance as follows: bronze for 1 term, silver for 2 terms and gold for 3 terms; - A class attendance 'league table' will appear in the monthly newsletter and sent to parents and carers
+- An attendance cup is presented to the best attended class in KS1 and KS2 each week and is presented during our Achievement Assemblies; - £2 coins are given to classes with the highest weekly attendance.
+This can be accumulated and 'spent' on resources for that class chosen by the children in collaboration with their teacher; - In the Autumn term Reception children receive individual certificates and attendance stickers if they have attended school all week; - Children throughout the school are awarded with a medal for excellent attendance as follows: bronze for 1 term, silver for 2 terms and gold for 3 terms; - A class attendance 'league table' will appear in the half termly newsletter and sent to parents and carers as well as the best class per year group sent out each week vai the school's app.